jgallagher59701/skunk/README.md

 of a more general orchestration framework or an internal IPC layer between the Web API implementation and the core dispatch logic.

-The code uses nginx as teh web interface and cpp-httplib to implement the web API service endpoints.
+The code uses nginx as the web interface and cpp-httplib to implement the web API service endpoints.

 ## Some useful reference information